Different Types of Bond in India

 The history of bail and bonds can be traced back to 399BC when the famous Greek philosopher Plato tried to create a bond for the release of Socrates.
 The concept of bail in the modern era evolved from England and is widely used in many common law jurisdictions around the world, including India.

-In Indian criminal jurisprudence, bail is a legal right given to the accused for a procurement of release from prison of a person who is waiting for a trial or an appeal.
-The accused deposits a security as an undertaking that he/she shall appear before the court at the time and place designated and thus, submit himself to the jurisdiction and judgement of the court.
+In Indian criminal jurisprudence, bail is a legal right given to the accused of procurement of release from prison of a person who is waiting for a trial or an appeal.
+The accused deposits security as an undertaking that he/she shall appear before the court at the time and place designated and thus, submit himself to the jurisdiction and judgment of the court.
 Bail hasn’t been defined in the Criminal Procedure Code, 1973.
-However, a distinction has been made between bailable and non-bailable offences under section 2(a) of the CrPC.
+However, a distinction has been made between cognizable and non-cognizable offences under section 2(a) of the CrPC.
 It says “Bailable offence means an offence which is shown as bailable in the First Schedule or which is made bailable by any other law for the time being enforce, and non-bailable offence means any other offence.”

-Section 436 to Section 450 outline the provisions for grant of bail bonds in Indian criminal law.
+Section 436 to Section 450 outlines the provisions for grant of bail bonds in Indian criminal law.
 The provisions are as follows—-

 Section 436 —— Cases in which bail can be granted